johnnyw-aws/aws-iot-twinmaker-samples/src/libs/tmdk/README.md

-**Note: this project should be treated as "Experimental" and is not yet fully supported by AWS for production use.**
+**Note: this project should be treated as "Experimental" and is not yet fully supported by AWS for production use.
+(Currently only supported on OSX / Linux)**

 This package contains functionality for the AWS IoT TwinMaker Development Kit (tmdk), a set of tools to aid in IoT TwinMaker project management.